 Myxomycetes were once included with plants when all living things were placed in just two kingdoms – plants and animals.
 When more kingdoms were created to encompass a vastly more complex world than was originally imagined, slime moulds were moved to the kingdom fungi.
 Indeed, they are often described as fungus‑like organisms and, like most fungi, they make only a relatively brief appearance at their fruiting body stage.
 However, they do not have any structures analogous to fungal hyphae, so when their pulsating feeding plasmodial stage was discovered they were moved to the animal kingdom.
 Then their single‑celled amoeboid feeding stage was observed and they were moved again, this time to the kingdom protozoa.
 However, this kingdom does not encompass organisms that have an amoeboid, plasmodial AND spore-bearing stage.
 They are now considered to be Amoebozoans but whether Amoebozoa is a supergroup or a kingdom is matter of some debate.

 My research is about another stage in the lives of these intriguing organisms.
 The reproductive or spore-bearing stage comprises fruiting bodies that range in size from large amorphous blobs to tiny delicate structures little more than 2 mm high.
-(Background to the study and descriptions of the study site can be found on the Slime Mould Log.)

 In 2010 I started collecting myxomycetes in a tall wet eucalypt forest at Black Sugarloaf Birralee, central north Tasmania.
 I have several regular walking tracks which take me through different forest types including Melaleuca ericifolia (paperbark) swamp forest; ferny gullies dominated by Dicksonia antarctica (treeferns); wet eucalypt forest with several different Eucalyptus species, Acacia melanoxylon (blackwood), Banksia marginata (banksia), lots of ground ferns, copious quantities of fallen logs in various stages of decay, and other ‘coarse woody debris’, i.e. fallen branches, twigs and leaf litter.
 In short, fantastic slime mould habitat.